By 37Design |

 What it doesn't do

 SnapPress uploads to the Media Library only.
 It doesn't create posts or pages.
-If you need a full site management tool on your phone, the WordPress app (with Jetpack) is better for that.
+If you need a full site management tool on your phone, the WordPress app (with Application Password as described above) is better for that.
 SnapPress solves one problem: getting photos from your phone to your WordPress site fast, without Jetpack.

 It costs $2.99, one-time purchase.
 No subscription.